antkaynak/Keyist-Ecommerce/README.md

 * CORS filter allows requests from every url.
 * You might be interested is not functional at this version.
 * Sometimes when you refresh the page loading cart stucks.
-* No color selection at the item detail page.
 * No admin panel at all as of yet.
 * Shipping status only supports packaging and shipped ( 0-1 )
-* The cargo firm options are hard coded in the frontend and backend does not check the selected cargo firm option.
-* Some minor display bugs on mobile.
+* No cargo firm selecting when purchasing.
+* Mobile devices are not supported, yet.
+Contributons are welcome!

 ## Contributing

-If you want to contribute to this project you can e-mail me - antkaynak1@gmail.com or you can pull request.
+If you want to contribute to this project you can email me - antkaynak1@gmail.com or you can pull request.

 ## Versioning